hak5/usbrubberducky-payloads/payloads/library/execution/Change_Github_Profile_Settings/README.md

 ## Description

-This script can be used to prank your friends by modifying their Github profiles as you wish.
+This script can be used to prank your friends by editing their Github account or editing your own to speed up the editing process.

 The script will run a shell and open the default browser in `https://github.com/settings/profile` and close the powershell.
 When the page is open go to the profile settings TABing many times.